Modulemancer/Example-Infra-Repo/README.md

 ## Modulemancer Example
-This is a [Modulemancer](https://modulemancer.com) that will use a private module saved in the specified registry and pull it in.
+This is a [Modulemancer](https://modulemancer.com) Terraform exampl that will use a private module saved in the specified registry and pull it in.

 ## The setup
 The configuration for this repo is: